3wn00/Booktracker/README.md

     * [7] Calculate and display the total number of pages read across all users and habits.
     * [8] Count and display the total number of users who have read more than one distinct book.
     * [9] Dynamically add the `Name` column (TEXT) to the `User` table on application startup if it doesn't exist.
-5. Refactored user interface for clearer presentation (headers, status messages, separators). *(Self-correction: Added UI improvement as part of MVP effort)*
+5. Refactored user interface for clearer presentation (headers, status messages, separators).

 ## Implemented Enhancements (Beyond MVP)

 * **Database Normalization:** The database schema was enhanced by creating a separate `Books` table (`bookID` PK, `title` UNIQUE) and modifying the `ReadingHabit` table to use a `bookID` foreign key.
 This reduces data redundancy and improves data integrity.
 The SQL migration steps are documented in `data/normalization.sql`.
 * **DAO Pattern Implementation:** The database interaction logic was refactored from `Main.java` into separate Data Access Object (DAO) classes (`UserDao`, `BookDao`, `ReadingHabitDao`) and corresponding Model classes (`User`, `Book`, `ReadingHabit`).
 This improves code organization, maintainability, and separation of concerns.
+* **Add Reading Habit Functionality:** Added a menu option (#10) allowing users to manually input a new reading habit (UserID, Book Title, Pages Read).
+This function utilizes the DAO pattern, looks up or creates the book in the `Books` table (via `BookDao`), and inserts the new record into the `ReadingHabit` table (via `ReadingHabitDao`), making the application more functionally complete.

 ## Potential Future Enhancements